Legal High (2011)

-At the heart of this is integration and that can’t be done by taking tablets; at the time I thought it could be done by working with a professional who could co-create a stable relationship based on trust, acceptance and listening well; this is what I craved.
+At the heart of this is integration; at the time I thought it could be done by working with a professional who could co-create a stable relationship based on trust, acceptance and listening well; this is what I craved.
 I began painting over the canvas and the scouring pad parts with white house paint.
 Layer after layer of paint went on until the red disappeared and the scouring pads were stiff and no longer resembled their previous form.
 I returned to the GP for a check up and asked how to wean myself off the tablets.
 After advising me against it, she gave me the information I needed.

 After I weaned myself off the anti-depressants, I began pressing dots, using the end of a paperclip as my painting tool, onto the sculpture-painting.
 The final action came with the realisation of the name, Legal High; I glued the little pills to the piece.